Harkirat2424/predicting_power_outages/README.md

 - **Geographic Coverage**: United States (all states)
 - **API Requirements**: Open-Meteo API key required for weather variable extraction
 - **Memory Considerations**: Large datasets processed in chunks for efficiency

-## 🤝 Contributing

-This is a research project.
-For questions or improvements, please refer to the presentation document for detailed methodology and results.

 ## 📄 License